hovercats/kiss-dumpsterfire/README.md

 - Devour
 	- Basiclly a swallow utility, like DWM swallow patch, but its WM independent.
 	- buildscript is a bit finnicky atm
-	- requires root priviligies to build, for some reason.
+	- ~~requires root priviligies to build, for some reason~~ works like intended
 - Dmenu
 	- Luke Smith's fork of Dmenu
 - Glazier